-6. The Warden and Fellows shall, on or before a date prescribed as aforesaid, furnish to the University such information as may be required for determining the amount to be paid by the College as a contribution for University purposes under any Statute of the University made or to be made under the powers of the Universities of Oxford and Cambridge Act, 1923.
+- 6. The Warden and Fellows shall, on or before a date prescribed as aforesaid, furnish to the Curators of the University Chest such information as may be required for determining the amount to be paid by the College to the Curators as a contribution for University purposes under any Statute of the University made or to be made under the powers of the Universities of Oxford and Cambridge Act, 1923. - 7.
+The Warden and Fellows shall keep kitchen accounts and other statistics relating to the catering arrangements of the College, submit them to Accountants, and communicate the report of the said Accountants.
+The forms in which such accounts and statistics shall be kept, the periods at which they shall be submitted to the said Accountants, the manner in which the said Accountants shall be nominated and the cost of their inspection met, and the authorities to which the report of the said Accountants shall be communicated, shall be as prescribed from time to time in any Statutes of the University made or to be made under the powers of the Universities of Oxford and Cambridge Act, 1923.